zacharyplat/git-aware-prompt/README.md

 # Git Aware Prompt
+I've forked this to add my own setup and indications of where your branch is ahead or behind

 Working with Git and its great branching/merging features is amazing.
 Constantly switching branches can be confusing though as you have to